ecssiah/ecssiah.github.io/_posts/2018-05-22-building_a_place_to_belong.markdown

 Small changes can sometimes have subtle effects that lead to frustrating bugs.

-When creating a migration with ActiveRecord, it is possible to define a column type that explicitly states that this model references another in a "belongs_to" relationship.
+When creating a migration with ActiveRecord, it is possible to define a column type that explicitly states a model references another model in a "belongs_to" relationship.
 It looks like this:

 ```ruby
 def change